Trijal08/OpenCore-Hackintosh-Lenovo-IdeaPad-3-15IIL05/README.md

 # Prequisites
 **In order for Wi-Fi to work on macOS Sonoma (14), you MUST download & install an application named HeliPort.dmg from the [HeliPort](https://github.com/OpenIntelWireless/HeliPort/releases/latest) GitHub repository.
-It is also recommended that you install the latest version of an app named YogaSMC from the [YogaSMC](https://github.com/zhen-zen/YogaSMC/releases/latest) GitHub repository.**
+It is also recommended that you install the latest release version of an app named YogaSMC from the [YogaSMC](https://github.com/zhen-zen/YogaSMC/releases/latest) GitHub repository.
+Double click the "YogaSMCPane.prefPane" file in the "YogaSMC-App-Release.dmg" file and drag the "YogaSMCNC.app" file to "Applications" folder.**

 ## Specifications/Specs